There are several different rates of ESA payments. Employment and Support Allowance provides financial support as well as some work-related support.

 The assessment phase of your claim can take up to 13 weeks.
 During this time the amount you get will depend on whether you are:

 In most cases the medical results will show you have limited capability for work.
 That means Employment and Support Allowance entitlement criteria will get approved.

 You will get placed into a particular grouping.
 The group determines your ESA payment rates which start from week 14 onward:

-In some case, you may also qualify for the severe disability premium rate of £62.45 per week.
+In some case, you may also qualify for the severe disability premium rate of £67.30 or £134.60 per week.

-Note: You can use a benefits calculator before making an application.
+Note: You can use the ESA back pay calculator before making an application.
 New regulations extend the number of waiting days at the start of a claim to seven (7) days.
 During this time the claimant has no entitlement.

 The Work Capability Assessment might place you in the work related activity group.
 That means you must attend regular interviews with a benefits adviser.
 The work coach will help with your job goals and activities.
 They focus on improving your occupational skills.